fedidcg/login-element/README.md

 ### Federation

-LoginAction has a property called `federated` which describes what the FedCM request would be:
+The proposal is to introduce to LoginAction a property called `federation` which describes what the FedCM request would be.

+For example:

 ```html
 <script type="application/ld+json">